-Most basic HelpCrunch pricing plan starts from $12/agent/month if billed monthly.
+Most basic HelpCrunch pricing plan starts from $15/agent/month if billed monthly.

 For this price, you’ll get 1 agent seat and full chat widget customization (except for unbranding).
-You can also set up 3 concurrent auto messages and have access to your full chat history and unlimited contacts database.
+You can also set up 3 concurrent auto messages, unlimited number of pop-ups and have access to your full chat history and contacts database.

-Starting from $21/agent/month you can get yourself the Premium plan which will include… well, everything and without limitations.
+Starting from $25/agent/month you can get yourself the Premium plan which will include… well, everything and without limitations.
 There are also custom plans available.